-B. Pool Committee Member Compensation
+В. Pool Committee Member Compensation

-The members of the Agricultural Pool Committee are the only Pool Committee members who have, prior to the present Fiscal Year, received compensation for attendance at Watermaster meetings.2 Prior to July 2009, according to the Agricultural Pool expense reports, the Agricultural Pool members were compensated \$125 for regular and special committee meetings of the Agricultural Pool, Appropriative Pool, Advisory Committee and Watermaster Board and for subcommittees and workshops.3 (Joswiak Declaration, ¶ 3.)
+The members of the Overlying (Agricultural) ("Fool") Committee are the only Pool Committee members who have, protect the present Fixed Year, received compensation for attendance at Watermaster meetings.2 Prior to July 2009, according to the Ag Pool expense reports, the Agricultural Pool members were compensated \$125 for regular and special committee meetings of the Ag Pool, Appropriative Pool, Advisory Committee and Watermaster Board and for subcommittees and workshops.
+Foswiak Declaration, ¶ 3.)
 Of that, \$25 was compensated from the Appropriative Pool Fund, which was the established compensation account, until the \$300 maximum was met.
 (Joswiak Declaration, ¶ 4.)
 The remaining \$100 per meeting came from a separate Agricultural Pool interest account.
 (Joswiak Declaration, ¶ 5.)

-In April 2009, meeting compensation charges for the members of the Agricultural Pool were transferred entirely to the Appropriative Pool Fund.
+In April 2009, meeting compensation charges for the members of the Ag Pool were transferred entirely to the Appropriative Pool Fund.
 (Joswiak Declaration, ¶ 6.)
-According to Watermaster's financial records, starting in July 2009, the practice of charging the amounts in account 8470 against the Agricultural Pool Fund balance stopped.
+According to Watermaster's financial records, starting in July 2009, the practice of charging the amounts in account 8470 against the Ag Pool Fund balance stopped.
 (Joswiak Declaration, ¶ 7.)
+There were compensated \$125 for each day's attendance at meetings at the direction of the Board.
+(Restated Judgment, \P 18(b).)